 Once title has been reviewed and it is confirmed same is in order you should then instruct an auctioneer to place the property on the market.
 They will advise you on the best method to sell the property.
 You will need to agree the auctioneer’s fees at this stage too or should request details of their fee from them.
 Many auctioneers’ fees are based on a percentage of the sale price.

 When the auctioneer finds a buyer for the property and the price has been agreed by you the property is now ‘sale agreed’.
 This means that both parties are have agreed that the sale should proceed but either party may pull of the sale until such time as contracts are signed and deposit paid.
 Until contracts are signed the sale is SUBJECT TO CONTRACT/CONTRACT DENIED.
 You should also try and agree a closing date at this stage.
 A trouble-free sale normally takes 4/5 weeks as a rule of thumb.

 If you are selling a property which is not your family home (house you rented out, shop unit or other commercial building) then Capital Gains Tax may arise on the sale and if you have an accountant you should talk to them at an early stage.
 How much tax is payable will depend on the what you paid for the property/value you inherited the property and what price you sell it at.
 Capital Gains Tax is payable on the difference between the two with a number of allowance which your accountant will be able to advise you on more fully.
 Other property taxes that will need to be paid up to date are the Local Property Tax, NPPR and Commercial Rates.

-Please complete the short form below if you would like a quote from John C. O’Donnell & Sons, Solicitors, Galway.
-We will send you a full schedule of the various fees (e.g. Land Registry fees), that must be covered plus a breakdown of legal fees.
+Please complete the short form below if you would like a quote from John C. O’Donnell & Sons LLP, Solicitors, Galway.
+A Solicitor will contact you shortly to discuss the selling process.